 The truth is everyone wants the high-hanging fruit.
 “High-hanging fruit” is a phrase used to describe the sought after, employed talent that is too busy to be looking at job postings.
 A great way to position yourself as “high-hanging fruit” and still be proactive is to optimize your LinkedIn profile to make sure the recruiter or company stakeholder finds you.
 Pull, don’t push!

-In a good economy, almost everyone is passively looking, so given that your competition is everyone, then competition is steep.
+Even in a good economy, almost everyone is passively looking, so your competition is steep.
+October gave us a landside of layoffs so now the supply and demand is even more not in your favor.
 When competition is steep, getting in the door is more difficult.
 While applying to jobs may make you feel productive, surveys show that only about 15% of positions were filled through job boards.
 Most executive level positions are filled through network referrals.
 Eighty-five percent of jobs filled through referrals!?!?!?!
 You must be the referral!

 Why Referrals Get the Job